 “Anything that gets into the content of the Internet, we do not feel should be part of this treaty,” Terry Kramer, leader of the U.S. delegation to a United Nations conference in Dubai, said today in a call with reporters.
 “What are seemingly harmless proposals can open the door to censorship.”

-U.S. officials and technology companies led by Google Inc. (GOOG) have said the UN’s telecommunications agency could take steps toward regulating the Internet at the Dubai conference, which runs through Dec.
+U.S. officials and technology companies led by Google Inc. (GOOG:US) have said the UN’s telecommunications agency could take steps toward regulating the Internet at the Dubai conference, which runs through Dec.
 14. The agency, the International Telecommunication Union, is considering revisions to a 1988 treaty setting international telecommunications regulations.

 The U.S. opposes a Russian proposal that would move the process of managing the Internet away from technical groups, such as the U.S.-based nonprofit Internet Corporation for Assigned Names and Numbers, into the hands of national governments or organizations like the UN’s ITU, Kramer said.